Downsizing? Read Don’t Toss my Memories in the Trash

-This month I am reviewing a book to help you in downsizing yourself but probably someone else in your life.
+This month I am reviewing a book to help you in downsizing yourself and probably someone else in your life.
 Don’t Toss my Memories in the Trash by Vickie Dellaquilia.

 This book has very practical steps and suggestions for downsizing in many different types of situations.
-The person maybe moving to a smaller house, an apartment, moving in with family members or to a seniors home.
-In each situation the person is losing something and must learn to adapt to a new living situation.
-They may need to get use to meeting new people, having less privacy, being less independent.
-This book guides the caregivers to avoid pitfalls that can occur.
+The person may be moving to a smaller house, an apartment, moving in with family members or to a senior’s home.
+In each situation, the person is losing something and must learn to adapt to a new living situation.
+They may need to get used to meeting new people, having less privacy, and being less independent.
+This book guides caregivers to avoid pitfalls that can occur.

 Here are 6 tips from the book